How to Beat Nakamoto in the Race: Model

 \begin{Def}[private mining attack on height 1] The adversary delays the propagation of every H-block maximally (for $\Delta$ seconds).
 Starting from time 0, the adversary always mines in private to extend the highest chain which does not include the first H-block. \end{Def}

 Under this private mining attack, all A-blocks form a chain, referred to as the A-chain.
 Height 1's safety is violated as soon as the A-chain is both credible and consists of at least $k$ blocks.
-At this point, the A-chain confirms the first A-block to a depth of $k$ or more, while an H-block on height 1 is either already $k$-confirmed or will be once an H-block reaches height $k$.
+At this point, the A-chain confirms the first A-block \dg{at} a depth of $k$ or more, while an H-block at height 1 is either already $k$-confirmed or will be once an H-block reaches height $k$.

 \begin{Def}[agree and disagree] Blocks $b$ and $d$ are said to agree on a given height if chains $b$ and $d$ both contain the same block $e$ on that height.
 In this case, we also say that blocks $b$ and $d$ agree on block~$e$.
 Otherwise, we say blocks or chains $b$ and $d$ disagree at the height, or disagree on block $e$. \end{Def}